davetron5000/faas-is-a-what-now/markdown/only_functions.md

 !STOPBG{output=true} node js/server.js

-If you imagine this way of working, and apply it to a large system where no one person understands how it all works, and where various teams of engineers are responsible for different business functions, this has a lot of advantages.
+If you imagine this way of working, and apply it to a large system where no one person can understand how it all works, and where various teams of engineers are responsible for different business functions, this has a lot of advantages.
 In our example above, it's actually pretty difficult to break the email-sign-up flow by adding more logic to it.
 We could add many other functions to this flow without ever having to worry about the main flow breaking.